 Perhaps the most popular freshwater algae eater fish are the sucker mouth catfish, including Plecostomus (Plecos) and Otocinclus (Otos).
 While they do a good job on most forms of green and brown algae, especially algae on the tank walls, their mouths are not equipped with rasps that are strong enough to remove stuck on algae from tank walls.
 They do a fine job of clearing plant leaves, ornaments, and aquarium glass of new growth, but if it has calcified, there is no chance they will be eating it.

-Often times a beginning aquarist will purchase a common Pleco, not knowing that they can grow to enormous size in a relatively short time.
-Otocinclus are much better suited to the smaller tank sizes in homes (but there are some Plecos that top out at the nine to 12 inch range).
+Often times, a beginning aquarist will purchase a common Pleco, not knowing that they can grow to an enormous size in a relatively short time.
+Otocinclus are much better suited to the smaller tank sizes in homes (but there are some Plecos that top out at the nine to 12-inch range).